-The National Wine Salon is open to the public during the whole week [Sundays only during summer] and you can sip the 100 best wines in the country.
-Every year a tough competition select the best of the best, and if you fall in love to any wine, you can buy a bottle, or more, to take it home.
+The National Wine Salon is open to the public during the whole week [Sundays only during summer] and you can have a sip of the 100 best wines in the country.
+Every year a tough competition selects the best of the best, and if you fall in love with any wine, you can buy a bottle, or more, take it home.

-Caves and adventure near Brno
+Caves and adventures near Brno

 We did the day trips from Brno with Holiday Moments.
-You can ask them to plan the tour in one or two days, they can also personalize your experience depending on what you want to do in Brno and around.
+You can ask them to plan the tour in one or two days, and they can also personalize your experience depending on what you want to do in Brno and around.

 The cafes and restaurants scene in Brno

 Talking about pairing food and drinks, there is a gourmet experience in Brno that you must try.
-Retro Consistorium is one of the best restaurants in Brno and their delicious menu is sophisticatedly paired with the best international and local wines.
+Retro Consistorium is one of the best restaurants in Brno and its delicious menu is sophisticatedly paired with the best international and local wines.

 The restaurant is tucked in a small street.
-The service was perfect, but the food and the wine are the stars.
-We had a 5-course menu all paired with different wines.Yummy!!
-The best part is the price, for the quality and variety you get, it’s a steal.
-Book a table in advance, the restaurant is small and I’m sure you don’t want to miss this unique place in Brno.
+The service was perfect, but the food and the wine are the stars of the show.
+We had a 5-course menu all paired with different wines.
+OMG, so yummy!!
+The best part is the price: for the quality and variety you get, it’s a steal.
+Book a table in advance, because the restaurant is pretty small and I’m sure you don’t want to miss this unique place in Brno.

-Bars and Brno nightlife
+Bars and nightlife in Brno

 Beer lovers should try Na stojáka Pub, a straight from the tap type of bar.
 No seats, no frills, only good beers in a friendly atmosphere.
 Another beer option is the U Alberta that claims to have the largest selection of craft beers in the country.
-Located at the foot of Špilberk Castle you can add it to your bar hopping list as the first or second stop.
+Located at the foot of Špilberk Castle, you can add it to your bar-hopping list as the first or second stop.

 Now that you know all the hidden places to eat and drink, and the cool things to do in Brno, let’s talk about hotels in Brno and how to travel to Brno.

-Where to Stay in Brno
+Where to stay in Brno

 There are many hotels in Brno, for all tastes and pockets.
-As I mentioned before, we stayed at the Best Western International Brno Hotel and loved it.
-The Barceló Brno Palace is another good option for travelers that want comfort and a bit of luxury in the heart of the old town.
+As I mentioned before, we stayed at the Best Western International Brno Hotel and we loved it.
+The Barceló Brno Palace is another good option for travelers who want comfort and a bit of luxury in the heart of the old town.

 How to travel to Brno